This vegan version of classic pecan pie will have everyone second-guessing as there is no way you'd know it is completely eggless and dairy-free!

 Instructions

-• Arrange the tart: Add the chopped pecans to the base of the pie dish.
-Pour the caramel mixture on top (holding back a few tablespoons for glazing).
+- Arrange the tart: Add the chopped pecans to the base of the pie dish.
+Pour the caramel mixture on top (holding back a few tablespoons for glazing) and roughly stir the chopped pecans and caramel.
 Arrange the whole pecans on top of the pie, and use a pastry brush to gently glaze the top of the pie with the remaining filling mixture.

 Notes